colonyos/colonies/README.md

 - [Security principles](#security-principles)
 - [Running the tests](#running-the-tests)

+# What is Colonies?
+**A Colony is like a Honey Bee Colony, but for computers**.
+A Colony is a trusted community of remotely connected computer programs (so-called workers) organized as a single unit to perform execution of various tasks.
+It is a platform for **distributed intelligence** and provides a zero-trust infrastructure for worker communication across Internet as well as task execution coordination within a Colony."

+* Humans (or workers) submit task specifications to a Colony via a Colonies server, which manage one or several Colonies.
+* Colonies workers connect to the Colonies server and search for suitable task to execute.
+Each worker must have a valid identity (like a passport) to prove its Colony membership and the Colonies server makes sure only authorized and qualified workers can connect and be assigned relevant tasks.
+* Colonies workers can **reside anywhere on the Internet**, e.g. a server, inside a Kubernetes Pod, a smart phone app, or embedded in a web page, thus enabling a compute continuum spanning devices, edge and cloud.

 ## What is it good at?
 * Distributed computing, e.g. manage ML/AI workloads on Kubernetes.
 Form a Colony by deploying one or several Colonies worker in Kubernetes Pods.
 Then use Colonies to enable batch processing and launch processes inside worker containers.